jingwood/d2dlib/INSTALL.md

 # Installation Notice

-## For application uses .NET framework 4.5 and later
+## For application uses .NET Core, .NET framework 4.5 and later

 Make sure the "Prefer 32-bit" option is checked.
 You can find this option from 'Build' page of project setting.